deepns/deepns.github.io/_posts/2022-01-30-json-weblinks-python-golang.md

 defer response.Body.Close()
 ```

-- Due to static typing in go, decoding json data requires us to provide a type matching the data being decoded.
-We can decode one or more specific fields from the JSON data.
+-~~Due to static typing in go, decoding json data requires us to provide a type matching the data being decoded.~~ Update: My bad 😔 I spoke too soon.
+I was wrong.
+Go indeed allows to decode json data into a map.

+- We can decode one or more specific fields from the JSON data.
 Defining a struct with fields matching the keys in the data returned by `https://api.github.com/repos/golang/go`

 ```go
 type Repo struct {